HMPNK/HANNO/README.md

 awk 'BEGIN{FS="\t";OFS="\t"} {$4=$26" | "$15" | "$4;print}' BESTMODELS-FINAL.bedDB | cut -f1-12 > BESTMODELS-FINAL.for-IGV.bed
 ```
 ### bedDB to NCBI refSeq-like GFF3/GTF conversion
 A more convinient way to view annotations in IGV and for usage in other tools is the conversion of the *bedDB files to NCBI compatible gff or gtf.
 This is now possible with the script "bedDB_to_gtf_gff.py".
 Here you will also have options to extract annotated fasta files of mRNA and CDS sequences, if a genome fasta file is provided.
 This also allows for viewing mRNA and CDS sequences in IGV, when clicking on a transcript model.
+This conversion script has been integrated in HANNO version 0.5, recently.

 ```sh
 #Examples for bedDB_to_gtf_gff.py